EtienneLep/api-postgres-posts/README.md

 )

-update the crenditials with yours in the file src/config/database-config.js to connect to your local postgresql server
+update the crenditials with yours in the file src/config/database-config.js to connect to your local postgresql server and create a .env file with this structure :
+PGHOST=
+PGPORT=
+PGDATABASE=
+PGUSER=
+PGPASSWORD=
+SERVERPORT=

 and in the terminal run :